psarando/season-clock/README.md

 The remaining days of the year are centered symmetrically near the dates of the [solstices](http://en.wikipedia.org/wiki/Solstice) and [equinoxes](http://en.wikipedia.org/wiki/Equinox).
-Notice that there are more days in the half of the year around the June solstice than there are around the December solstice, so the gold-colored, extra-days section is larger around the June solstice.
+Notice that there are more days in the half of the year around the June solstice than there are around the December solstice, so the gold-colored, "extra-days" section is larger around the June solstice.

 Each day of the year is marked with a small tick around the edge of the middle, seasonal part of the clock.
 The first of each month of the Gregorian calendar is marked with a larger tick.

-To make the clock a little more interesting, the 'year hand' that marks the current day of the year also has a representation of the Earth with its moon in orbit, and the Earth will move up and down the 'year hand' toward the central sun or toward the outer edge of the clock in approximate relation to the Earth's distance from the Sun.
+To make the clock a little more interesting, the "day hand" that marks the current day of the year also has a representation of the Earth with its moon in orbit, and the Earth will move up and down the "day hand" toward the center or toward the outer edge of the clock in approximate relation to the Earth's distance from the Sun.

-The outer edge of the clock also has a moon icon that will change its phase to show the approximate phase of the actual Moon, and it rotates around the edge in a way that approximates the actual Moon's distance from the Sun in the sky.
+The outer edge of the clock also has a moon icon that will change its phase to show the approximate phase of the actual Moon, and it rotates around the edge in a way that approximates the actual Moon's rising, setting, and distance from the Sun in the sky.

 ## This is not a scientific instrument